chunkyen/rtmp-nginx-docker-lab/README.md

 See the diagram below for the various components
 ![alt text](https://github.com/chunkyen/rtmp-nginx-docker-lab/blob/master/rtmp-nginx-docker-lab-arch1.jpg?raw=true)

+The lab components consist of 3 containers (NGINX1, NGINX2 and NGINX-LB), OBS to stream video to server and a client which will view the video via a web browser.

 - Open Broadcaster Studio (OBS) will stream the video to NGINX1 via RTMP (via port 1935)
 - Client will connect to the HLS webpage running on the NGINX servers (via HTTP port 80)
 - NGINX-LB container will load balance and proxy the HLS webpage  to the backend container (NGINX1 via port 8080  and NGINX2 via port 8081)